-- Develop and maintain one-on-one communication with growers whose crops your bees are pollinating or from which they gather nectar for honey production. - Work with growers to reach written agreements providing permission to place hives close to crops for honey production or for crop pollination.
+- Develop and maintain direct communication with growers whose crops your bees are pollinating or from whose crops they gather nectar for honey production. - Work with growers to reach written agreements providing permission to place hives close to crops for honey production or for crop pollination (see example agreement here: https://edis.ifas.ufl.edu/aa169).
 Beekeepers should be involved in the initial agreement writing and adhere to the points outlined.
-A new agreement should be drafted for each new crop, farm or season because crop pests and their respective controls and effects on non-target pollinators will change.
-Include provisions that address: - circumstances under which the grower will be free of liability - the number of hives - how hives and bee yards will be marked by the beekeeper as required by law and to include any contact information requested by the grower
+A new agreement should be drafted for each new crop, farm, or season because crop pests and their respective controls and effects on non-target pollinators will change.
+Include provisions that address: - circumstances under which the grower will be free of liability;

-- where hives will be placed so that they will not interfere with crop management and to reduce the likelihood of exposure of hives to pesticides - the duration of stay for the hives; identify a window during bloom when pesticide exposure is least likely - how the grower will provide a list of pesticides products intended to be used while hives are located in/adjacent to fields, if requested - how the grower will communicate plans to apply pesticides that may involve relocation of bee hives, if requested - identification of temporary holding areas, if available, where hives may be relocated during pesticide applications - the beekeeper's liability insurance (\$1 million is common coverage) - the best means to quickly contact one another if urgent issues arise. - Stay in touch with the grower: clear and regular communication is the best way to avoid pesticide problems. - Beekeepers should take the time, upon disclosure of the pesticides to be used, to understand the label and potential hazards to bees.
-This information will allow the beekeeper to make a judgment on the potential risk of pesticide exposure and whether a given apiary location is ideal.
+- the number of hives; - how hives and bee yards will be marked by the beekeeper as required by law and to include any contact information requested by the grower; - where hives will be placed so that they will not interfere with crop management and to reduce the likelihood of exposure of hives to pesticides; - the duration of stay for the hives and when the stay will occur (identify a window during bloom when pesticide exposure is least likely); - how the grower will provide a list of pesticide products intended to be used while hives are located in/adjacent to fields, if requested; - how the grower will communicate plans to apply pesticides that may involve relocation of bee hives, if requested; - identification of temporary holding areas where hives may be relocated during pesticide applications, if available; - the beekeeper's liability insurance (\$1 million is common coverage); and - the best means for the beekeeper and grower to quickly contact one another if urgent issues arise. - Beekeepers should take the time, upon disclosure of the pesticides to be used, to understand the label and potential hazards to bees.
+This information will allow the beekeeper to make a judgment on the potential risk of pesticide exposure and whether a given apiary location is ideal. - Beekeepers should advise the grower immediately if they observe bee kills or any unusual bee conditions. - Do not place bees in crops without a written agreement to do so from the grower.
+Property owners (and their agents) may contact FDACS-DPI if hives have been placed on their property without permission. - When granted permission to keep hives in or by a crop, do not "sublet" by allowing other beekeepers to bring in their hives. - Do not assume that because you have worked with a grower before you can bring your hives in again without written permission. - Beekeepers should be available and ready to be on location to work with the grower as needs may arise. - Keep the grower informed of hive locations, status, and concerns, and be willing to remove hives promptly if the need arises.
+If a pesticide application must occur while